qsb-dev/quantum-space-buddies/README.md

 If nothing here works, many people have got QSB working through programs such as Hamachi.
 Also make sure you are not running through a VPN while trying to connect.

 Note - _nebula has no idea how Hamachi works and has never used it, so don't ask them for help setting it up!
 As said before, we are tech support for the mod.
-If you cannot connect to someone, or someone cannot connect to you, **that is not the QSB's fault.**
+If you cannot connect to someone, or someone cannot connect to you, **that is not QSB's fault.**

 ## Installation